Inference in stochastic differential equations using the Laplace approximation: Demonstration and examples: Evaluation of transition densities

-We note that stronger discretization methods could be applied as we pursue elsewhere \cite{Thygesen2025sdeB}; here, we choose simplicity to maintain focus on the Laplace approximation.
-For our original problem of time series analysis, we do not wish to impose the ``fast sampling'' constraint that the time between observations is small compared to system dynamics, so we do not rely on the Euler-Maruyama method being accurate when applied from the time of one observation to the next.
-Instead, we insert a number of intermediate time points $s=t_0 < t_1 < \cdots < t_N = t$.
+For our original problem of time series analysis, if there is ``fast sampling'' so that the time $t_{i} - t_{i-1}$ between observations is small compared to system dynamics, we can apply the Euler-Maruyama approximation directly.
+But when the sampling is not fast, we insert a number of intermediate computational time points $s=t_0 < t_1 < \cdots < t_N = t$.
 For given initial condition $X_s=x_0$, the Markov property of $\{X_t\}$ implies that the joint density of $X_{t_1},\ldots, X_{t_{N}}$ at $x_1,\ldots,x_N$ is

 The transition probability $p(s,x,t,y)$, i.e., the p.d.f. of $X_t = X_{t_N}$ at $x_N=y$, can be recovered from this expression by integrating out the intermediate variables $X_{t_1},\ldots,X_{t_{N-1}}$: